 Engee documentation

-Debugging plays a key role in model development, allowing us to check whether the operation of individual parts of the model and its behaviour meet our expectations.
-This process helps to identify and eliminate errors, to check that the data is transferred correctly and that the dimensions match the intended ones.
-If the output of the model is incorrect, debugging allows us to understand where and how the behaviour of the system deviates from what we expect.
+Debugging plays a key role in model development, allowing us to check whether the operation of individual parts of the model and its behavior meet our expectations.
+This process helps to identify and eliminate errors, verify that the data is transmitted correctly and the dimensions match the intended ones.
+If an incorrect result occurs at the output of the model, debugging allows you to understand where and how the system behavior deviated from the expected.

-This article describes the main approaches to debugging models using Engee tools.
+The article discusses the main approaches to debugging models using the Engee tools.

 Initial debugging of models

-At the initial stage of model development it is important to make sure that its components and connections (signal lines) work correctly.
-Initial debugging allows you to identify basic errors such as incorrect block parameters, incorrect input data, or incorrect execution logic.
+At the initial stage of model development, it is important to make sure that its components and connections (signal lines) are working correctly.
+Initial debugging allows you to identify basic errors, such as incorrect block parameters, incorrect input data, or incorrect execution logic.

 Signal graphs

-The easiest way to check is mark signals for recording signal logging 1 and observe on the charts where the model starts to behave incorrectly (for more details see the article Graphs).
+The easiest way to check — mark signals for recording signal logging 1 and observe on the charts where the model starts behaving incorrectly (for more information, see the article Signal visualization).

 Disabling and skipping blocks

-In the process of debugging models it is often necessary to temporarily exclude some blocks from execution, which is analogous to code commenting in textual programming languages.
+In the process of debugging models, it often becomes necessary to temporarily exclude some blocks from execution, which is analogous to commenting code in text programming languages.

-To disable/skip a block, right-click on it and select the necessary option in the context menu:
+To disable/skip a block, right-click on it and select the appropriate option in the context menu.:

-• Disable block - the block is completely excluded from the model as if it did not exist.
-Its inputs and outputs are disconnected and it does not participate in the modelling process in any way.
-This allows you to test how the model will work without this block.
-Consequently, if a block is disconnected, no signal is passed through it and the components associated with its outputs do not receive data.
+• Disable the block — the block is completely excluded from the model, as if it did not exist.
+Its inputs and outputs are disrupted, and it does not participate in the simulation process in any way.
+This allows you to check how the model will work without this block.
+Therefore, if the unit is disabled, then the signal is not transmitted through it, and the components connected to its outputs do not receive data.

-• Skip block - the block remains in the model, but its functionality is ignored.
-The inputs of the block are directly connected to its outputs and the data passes through unchanged.
-This is equivalent to connecting all block inputs to their corresponding outputs.
+• Skip the block — the block remains in the model, but its functionality is ignored.
+The inputs of the unit are directly connected to its outputs, and the data passes through unchanged.
+This is equivalent to connecting all the inputs of the block to the corresponding outputs.

 Selecting the simulation mode

-Parameters Mode parameter allows you to customise simulation execution depending on debugging tasks and performance.
-For debugging, the mode is particularly useful for minimising start-up time and simplifying model handling.
-A total of two modes are available:
+Parameter Mode allows you to configure the simulation execution depending on debugging tasks and performance.
+For debugging, the mode is especially useful, which minimizes startup time and simplifies working with the model.
+There are two modes available in total:

-• Fast initialization - The model runs as fast as possible due to simplified typing and disabling optimisations.
-This mode is convenient for debugging, as it allows you to quickly check changes in the model without waiting for a long launch.
-It is especially useful for frequent changes of model structure or parameters.
+• Fast initialization — the model starts as quickly as possible due to simplified typing and disabling optimizations.
+This mode is convenient for debugging, as it allows you to quickly check changes in the model without waiting a long time for startup.
+It is especially useful for frequent changes in the structure or parameters of the model.

-• Fast simulation - Priority is given to high performance and reduced computation time.
-Although this mode is less flexible for debugging, it can be useful at the final stages of verification, when it is necessary to make sure that the calculations are correct and stable.
+• Fast simulation — High performance and reduced computing time are given priority.
+Although this mode is less flexible for debugging, it can be useful in the final stages of verification, when it is necessary to verify the correctness and stability of calculations.

-Therefore, at the initial stages it is recommended to use the mode Fast initialization*to quickly find and eliminate errors, and at the final stages - to check the model performance. *Fast simulation to check the model performance.
+Therefore, it is recommended to use the mode at the initial stages.
+Fast initialization to quickly find and fix errors, and on the final — Fast simulation to check the performance of the model.

 Simulation speed control

-Parameters Enable pacing to slow down simulation allows you to set the ratio of simulation time to real time, specifying how many simulation seconds should pass in one real second.
+Parameter Enable pacing to slow down simulation allows you to set the ratio of simulation time to real time, specifying how many seconds of simulation should pass in one real second.

-The setting is useful for debugging, as slowing down the simulation helps to better analyse the behaviour of the model in real time.
-It allows you to:
+This setting is useful for debugging, as slowing down the simulation helps to better analyze the behavior of the model in real time.
+This allows you to:

-Consequently, slowing down the simulation creates a controlled working environment in which you can interact with the model, analyse signal behaviour and troubleshoot problems in the early stages of debugging.
+Therefore, slowing down the simulation creates a controlled work environment in which you can interact with the model, analyze the behavior of signals, and fix problems in the early stages of debugging.

 Displaying information

-When debugging models, it is important to be able to visually track key features to understand how data is transferred and processed in blocks.
-Different types of information can be displayed in Engee:
+When debugging models, it is important to be able to visually track key characteristics in order to understand how data is transmitted and processed in blocks.
+Various types of information can be displayed in Engee:

-• Data types - displays the data types of the signal lines between the model blocks.
-If an incorrect data type is present in the model, when the function is selected, [diagnostic window] will automatically appear with an error message.
-Data types diagnostic window will automatically appear with the error.
+• Data types — displays the data types of the signal lines between the model blocks.
+If an incorrect data type is present in the model, then when selecting the function Data types It will appear automatically diagnostic window indicating the error.

-• Line dimensions - displays dimensions of signal lines between model blocks (see Working with signals of different dimensions).
-Model signals can be scalar, vector and matrix.
+• Line dimensions — displays the dimensions of the signal lines between the blocks of the model (read more in Working with signals of different dimensions).
+Model signals can be scalar, vector, and matrix.

 example dimension scalar

-• Vector signal - an ordered set of data of the same type, organised as a vector, which has a direction and may contain several elements.
+• Vector signal is an ordered set of data of the same type, organized as a vector, which has a direction and can contain several elements.

 example dimension vector

-• Matrix signal - a two-dimensional data array consisting of rows and columns, and can contain data of different types.
-A matrix can be used to represent multiple signals simultaneously.
+• Matrix signal is a two—dimensional data array consisting of rows and columns, and can contain various types of data.
+The matrix can be used to represent multiple signals simultaneously.

 example dimension matrix

-• Signal sampling rate - displays the sampling rate of the model blocks.
-A small sampling step may result in a larger amount of data, which may slow down the simulation.
-Too large step can lead to loss of accuracy of model calculation.
-It is convenient to use the block Rate Transition to control the sampling rate of the signal.
+• Signal sampling rate — displays the sampling rate of the model blocks.
+A small sampling step can lead to an increase in the amount of data, which can slow down the execution of the simulation.
+Taking too large a step can lead to loss of accuracy in calculating the model.
+To control the sampling frequency of the signal, it is convenient to use the block Rate Transition.

-Here for the DSP Sine Wave block the amplitude 1, frequency 2 Hz and sampling step equal to 0.001 for the first channel (D1, DSP Sine Wave block) and 0.01 for the second (D2, DSP Sine Wave-1 block) are set.
-In the Rate Transition block the sampling step is set: 0.005 for D1 and 0.02 for D2.
-This will allow you to see on the graph: D1 signal is smoothed and accurate, D2 signal is stepped, with less detail.
+Here for the block DSP Sine Wave The amplitude is 1, the frequency is 2 Hz, and the sampling step is 0.001 for the first channel (D1, the DSP Sine Wave block) and 0.01 for the second (D2, the DSP Sine Wave-1 block).
+In the Rate Transition block, the sampling step is set: 0.005 for D1 and 0.02 for D2.
+This will allow you to see on the graph: the D1 signal is smoothed and accurate, the D2 signal is stepwise, with less detail.

-• Highlighting - option sub-item Signal sampling rate allows you to highlight one of the following options: signals with the current sampling rate, signal source, or do not highlight anything (selected by default).
-Discrete signals can be displayed in different colours depending on the sampling rate of the signal (as in the example above).
+• Highlighting — sub-item options Signal sampling rate allows you to color select one of the following options: signals with the current sampling rate, the signal source, or do not select anything (selected by default).
+Discrete signals can be displayed in different colors depending on the sampling frequency of the signal (as in the example above).

-• Blocks execution sequence - allows you to know the order of execution of blocks in the model.
-The sequence of model execution will be displayed by numbers, where 1 is the first executable block in the model.
-This option helps to control the sequence of block execution to avoid unwanted dependencies and improves the readability of the model.
+• Blocks execution sequence — allows you to find out the order of execution of blocks in the model.
+The sequence of model execution will be displayed in numbers, where 1 is the first executable block in the model.
+This option helps to control the sequence of block execution in order to avoid unwanted dependencies and improves the readability of the model.

 order feature models